 Spinal cord injuries have devastating health effects.
-If spinal cord injury victims feel that another party may be liable for their injuries, they should, therefore, pursue any compensation they can to help cover the enormous costs and resulting life changes.
+If after a spinal cord injury you feel that another party may be liable for their injuries, they should, therefore, pursue any compensation they can to help cover the enormous costs and resulting life changes.

 Available Injury Claims in a Spinal Cord Injury Lawsuit

-There are many possible claims you can pursue as a spinal cord injury victim in order to obtain the maximum fair amount of compensation to which you are owed.
+There are many possible claims you can pursue as after a spinal cord injury in order to obtain the maximum fair amount of compensation to which you are owed.

 Foremost are the immediate medical costs of the procedure.
 Emergency care and surgery may be needed, in addition to any medications and medical equipment used during the process.
 Spinal cord injuries also often result in permanent disability, necessitating ongoing care that is a direct consequence of the incident.
 Equipment like motorized chairs may be needed, as might home modifications like widened hallways and ramps.

-In addition to medical costs, there are the lost income opportunities an injury victim incurs if they cannot perform their previous job in the same capacity.
+In addition to medical costs, there are the lost income opportunities an injured person incurs if they cannot perform their previous job in the same capacity.
 These costs are also assessed as part of an injury claim.

-Beyond concrete monetary costs, injury victims will also want to put a dollar value on the other hardships they have endured.
+Beyond concrete monetary costs, injured people will also want to put a dollar value on the other hardships they have endured.
 Loss of companionship claims allows you to pursue monetary compensation in lieu of all the activities you could have once performed with your family and loved ones.
 Pain, suffering, and emotional hardship is other special damages you may be able to pursue.

 Finally, depending on the nature of the injury incident, you may even wish to request punitive damages that help discourage similar behavior as the defendant.

 Causes of Action a Personal Injury Lawyer May Choose

 When filing an injury lawsuit, your “cause of action” refers to the legal doctrine under which you file your claim.